Abandoned & Little-Known Airfields:

 he maximized the number of grapevines on the property, removing the runway & replacing it with vineyards.”

-The 1999 USGS topo map still depicted the Daniel Airfield as having a single northwest/southeast runway,
+The 1999 USGS topo map still depicted the Daniel Airfield as having a single northwest/southeast runway, with a ramp on the southwest side.

 A 2003 photo by Jonathan Westerling looking north along the orientation of the former runway at Inglenook Ranch.